hcr923fm/chronicle/README.md

 ## Getting Chronicle
 ### Windows x32 and x64
-Windows users (both 32 and 64 bit) can simply download the lated compiled binaries from the [Releases](https://github.com/calmcl1/chronicle/releases) page.
+Windows users (both 32 and 64 bit) can simply download the latest compiled binaries from the [Releases](https://github.com/calmcl1/chronicle/releases) page.
 Simply extract and run.
 Hooray!

 ### Linux
 Linux users have a touch more work to do - I haven't gotten around to compiling binaries for Linux yet! :blush: